John-Nagle/lslutils/npc/README.md

 and vehicle-type motion could be used.
 We are trying keyframed motion first, because it works well under sim overload conditions.
 During keyframed motion, we must constantly check for obstacles ahead of the character, using llCastRay.
 If an obstacle is encountered, the character stops.
-We then repeat the planning process and try to follow the new plan.
+We then repeat the planning process from the current position and try to follow the new plan.

 ### Technical notes